Daylily-Informatics/UltraQC/docs/source/docs/dev/documentation.rst

 Documentation
 ===============

-MegaQC uses `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to build the documentation and `Github Pages <https://pages.github.com/>`_ to host it.
+UltraQC uses `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to build the documentation and `Github Pages <https://pages.github.com/>`_ to host it.

 Building the documentation locally
 -------------------------------------

-The MegaQC documentation requires
+The UltraQC documentation requires

-1. An installation of MegaQC to fetch the API endpoints and the Click commands.
+1. An installation of UltraQC to fetch the API endpoints and the Click commands.
-2. All dependencies specified in the `docs requirements.txt <https://github.com/MultiQC/MegaQC/blob/main/docs/requirements.txt>`_.
+2. All dependencies specified in the `docs requirements.txt <https://github.com/MultiQC/UltraQC/blob/main/docs/requirements.txt>`_.
    Install them by invoking: ``pip install -r docs/requirements.txt``.

 After having installed all requirements run ``make api-docs && make html`` in the ``docs`` directory.